wrcarpenter/Knowledge/Quotes/README.md

 I would rather die of passion than of boredom.

-Losers focus on winners.
-Winners focus on winning.
+"Losers focus on winners.
+Winners focus on winning." - Tom Brady